-“Every year, we struggle to secure the vast reforested area from forest fires,” said Dicky Tri Sutanto.
-“Poaching, bird trapping, illegal grazing, and illegal fishing are all increasing and many of those activities are directly causing forest fires.”
+“Every year, we struggle to secure the vast reforested area from forest fire,” said Dicky Tri Sutanto.
+“Poaching, bird trapping, illegal grazing, and illegal fishing are all increasing and many of those activities are directly causing forest fire.”

 Rangers maintain an intense fire watch, hazard reduction, and rapid response program.